 Whether the goal is for you to consistently homeschool three weeks in a row, then take a week off, or your kids read one book per week… it’s the individual and daily tasks that will help you reach those goals.

 Step 5: Implement what you’ve created

 Goal-setting isn’t meant to be overwhelming or stressful.
-It’s a system set in place to help you reach the desired result.
+It’s a system to help you reach the desired result.
 When you think in terms of the benefits setting goals in your homeschool has, then you’ll find the motivation to do it and stick with it.

 My family and I like to post goals on our board.
-We’ve taken some big goals and broken them down into smaller ones that can be accomplished on a weekly basis.
+We’ve taken some big goals and broken them down into smaller ones that can be accomplished weekly.

 Whether we are aiming to be consistent with lessons, doing daily chores, or learning something new, we make a big deal of it.

-If you choose to set homeschool goals, keep in mind the lasting effects it will have on your kids.
-Not only will they learn valuable lessons, but they’ll also fashion skills that will be used later in life.
+If you choose to set homeschool goals, remember the lasting effect it will have on your kids.
+Not only will they learn valuable lessons, but also fashion skills that will be used later in life.